audioamp/audioamp.github.io/index.md

 Audio Amp is an Open Source Hardware (OSHW) kit for teaching audio electronics in a lab setting.
 It is designed to engage students at two levels of electronics experience:

-1. *Beginner/introductory students* will learn how the system works at the block diagram level and experiment with how different audio tones sound and look on the oscilloscope.
+1. *Beginner students* will learn how the system works at the block diagram level and experiment with how different audio tones sound and look on the oscilloscope.
 2. *Intermediate/advanced students* will learn how the opamp and transistor circuits work at the component level and learn how to solder on a PCB.

 The design files for this kit can be found in [our Github repository](https://github.com/audioamp/audioamp) and are licensed under the [TAPR Open Hardware License](https://www.tapr.org/ohl.html).